teleporthq/teleport-documentation/uidl/structure.md

 - `dependency` - adds information about the element if it is a custom component or something used from an external package
 - `style` - defines the visual aspect of the element, with css-like properties.
 Each key is the name of the attribute, each value is of type `static`, `dynamic` or `nested-style`.
 The UIDLNestedStyleNode is specific here because of the way in which styles are parsed by the generators.
 - `attrs` - defines any properties/attributes added on this element.
 For custom elements, the attributes will be translated into dynamic values inside.
 Each key is the
-- `events` - defines a list of simple instructions that can be added on event handlers.
+- `events` - defines a list of instructions that can be added on event handlers.
 This is an experimental feature and has limited capabilities for now.
 - `children` - is the array of `UIDLNode` objects that this element surrounds.
 Using this field, we ensure the tree-like structure of the entire component.

-This is how you define a simple image `element`:
+This is how you define an image `element`:

 ```json
 {